Queen's and Queen's-Trent Concurrent Programs

 Queen's-Waterloo Joint Program

-Designed for students enrolled in the Bachelor of Mathematics (Honours Mathematics Co-op) or Bachelor of Computer Science (Honours Computer Science Co-op) at the University of Waterloo, students may apply to the Joint Program in their second year and attend the Queen's Bachelor of Education program the following September.
-By the end of five years, candidates will have two degrees, one in Mathematics or Computer Science from the University of Waterloo, and one in Education from Queen’s.
+Designed for students enrolled in the Bachelor of Mathematics (Honours Mathematics Co-op) at the University of Waterloo, students may apply to the Joint Program in their second year and attend the Queen's Bachelor of Education program the following September.
+By the end of five years, candidates will have two degrees, one in Mathematics from the University of Waterloo, and one in Education from Queen’s.
 The program prepares graduates to teach mathematics and a second subject in Ontario secondary schools.